senanu/b40/docs/ch01/ch01_intro.md

 ## Printing the Guides

-Even though the reading guides are web pages, I have tried to ensure that they print well.
+Even though the reading guides are web pages, I have tried to ensure that they print reasonably well.
 If you print the web page, you will not get the navigation bars and other stuff associated with the web page.
 If you find that this isn't true in your case, please let me know so I can improve it.